maybebyte/anthesis/software.md

 # Cool miscellaneous software

 These are programs that don't need a separate category and therefore don't belong in the last section.
-The items below aren't limited to what I use.

 - [FZF](https://github.com/junegunn/fzf): fuzzy finder.
 You can
   [search shell